Scientific Name

 How to Grow and Care

 Turbinicarpus prefer to be in a well-ventilated position in full sun to maintain a good body color and spinal development.
 When it comes to watering, the golden rule is "never water when the soil is still damp."
 This is the one error that will certainly kill any plant.
-Watering should commence in the spring, depending upon the weather conditions at the time.
-The plants should initially be given a light spray to gently encourage them into growth.
+Watering should commence in the spring, depending on the weather conditions.
+The plants should initially be given a light spray to encourage growth.

-These cacti can withstand high summer temperatures and indeed benefit, providing accompanied by good ventilation.
-Do not be tempted to overcrowd the plants, and they will be far happier with a little space to allow the air to circulate.
-Winter temperatures can be set as low at 44 to 46 °F (7 to 8 °C).
-Indeed the plants need these low temperatures to ensure a sustained dormant period resulting in good growth and flowering the following growing season.
+These cacti can withstand high summer temperatures and benefit from good ventilation.
+Do not be tempted to overcrowd the plants.
+They will be far happier with a small space to allow the air to circulate.
+Winter temperatures can be low at 44 to 46 °F (7 to 8 °C).
+Indeed, the plants need these low temperatures to ensure a sustained dormant period, resulting in good growth and flowering the following growing season.

 Learn more at How to Grow and Care for Turbinicarpus.